 - Pour the chocolate onto the baking tray and swirl into each other with a fork

-- Tip in the pretzels and sprinkle over the sparkly decorations
+- Scatter over the pretzels and sprinkle over the sparkly decorations

 - Leave to set in the fridge for at least a couple of hours before breaking up into pieces